xavier-tobin/PatternAnnotatedString/README.md

     )
     ```

-2. Use `String.annotatedWith(patternAnnotation/s)` in a Composable to get an AnnotatedString:
+2. Use `.annotatedWith()` in a Composable - it returns an AnnotatedString with all your styles
+   applied:
     ```kotlin
     val annotatedString = "I love _italic_ text!".annotatedWith(italicsMarkdown)
     ```

-3. Use the result in a Composable:
+3. Use the result in any Composable that accepts an `AnnotatedString`:
     ```kotlin
     Text(text = annotatedString)
     ```